How Animals Survive in Cold Conditions

 is such an extreme environment that the size

-limit for an ectotherm is about 1mm, the size of the
+limit for an ectotherm is about 12mm, the size

-In other words any animal larger than this would
+in Antarctica.
+In other words any animal larger

-not be able to warm up enough to become
+than this would not be able to warm up enough

 is a land mass surrounded by a large very cold